schedule massage (360) 947-3460

 The first time you come in, you will need to fill out some paperwork and we will chat about your goals and what you want and need from your treatment.

 Each time you come in you will begin by telling your therapist why you have come for a massage treatment.
-Your therapist may ask you some questions to try to understand the onset of your issue(s) whether it is something acute and new, maybe you tweaked your back while helping a friend move, or you may have a chronic issue that has plagued you for a long time.
+Your therapist will ask you some questions to determine the onset of your issue(s) whether it is something acute and new, maybe you tweaked your back while helping a friend move, or if you have a chronic issue that has plagued you for a long time.
 Either way, we will discuss your current condition and what your goals are each time you come in.
-That way, you can inform your therapist of anything new that may be causing you trouble.
-We also keep track of previous sessions so that we are aware of what you have been working on and can track your progress.
+That way, you can inform your therapist of anything new or ongoing, and discuss your progress or any developments.
+We also record each session in your chart to track your progress.

 Some techniques are performed easily over clothing, like Chair Massage.
 Chair massage is a good technique to treat the upper body including the head and neck, arms, shoulders and upper back, but is often not adequate when treating conditions such as chronic low back pain or sciatica.